Car Buying Strategies

 Dropping the RT, the Sport is now the entry level model.
 The base edition, therefore, has many more features than last year's.
 Honda's Display Audio, for instance, is a new entry level standard.
 The RTL, RTL-E and Black Edition round out the offerings.

-Top 10 Reasons to Buy a 2020 Honda Ridgeline – The Pros
+Ten Reasons You May Like the 2020 Honda Ridgeline – The Pros

 1. Utility and Versatility